 I have never made anything from it, but have read bits and pieces and use it more as a reference book.
 I am however rather emotionally attached to it.
 It makes me feel like I have a little piece of my mom on my bookshelf.

-I have also fairly recently fallen in deep like with peanut butter and developed a really nice peanut butter shortbread recipe a while ago.
+I have also fairly recently fallen in deep with peanut butter and developed a really nice peanut butter shortbread recipe a while ago.
 Peanut butter and biscuits are a perfect marriage.

 I looked the recipe up in my copy and found it had been ‘starred’ by my mom, which created added excitement.